kittykatmiller/nokia2780-input-engine/README.md

 \***I now realise thats kind of backwards but for some reason it feels right?

 Thank you for checking out my project !! :3

+# Quick Tip for general Nokia 2780 Hacking
+* To install this, just download the executable (not sketch i swear) and have it execute in ur .xinitrc or (preferrably, if using ratpoison) .ratpoisonrc

+* before installing (or maybe it has to be after im not quite sure i only tested this after installing) run `pmbootstrap kconfig edit linux-postmarketos-qcom-msm89x7` and include the driver `Stironix ST7789V` found under `Device Drivers -> Graphics Support -> Direct Rendering Manager -> Display Panels -> Sitronix ST7789V panel` This enables the display panel driver and allows graphics to be rendered, instead of just leaving you on a blank screen

+* If left at a blank screen (or frozen "powered by KaiOS" screen) run, while connected to a pc by a data cable, `telnet 172.16.42.1` then copy the `pmos_root_uuid` (or smth like that, cant remember off the top of my head) and reinsert sd and run `sudo tune2fs -U <UUID> /dev/<SDCARD>` to change your SD card's UUID to match the boot.img's expected rootfs UUID

+Yor'eu welcum :3